pin-people/event_people/README.md

 #### Creating a Daemon

-If you have the need to create a deamon to consume messages on background you can use the `eventPeople.Daemon.start` method to do so with ease.
+If you have the need to create a deamon to consume messages on background you can use the `Daemon.start` method to do so with ease.
 Just remember to define or import all the event bindings before starting the daemon.

 ## Implementations and Contributions